Spring

 Developing caring connections between children and nature

-Kids who have made positive connections with Nature are happier and healthier and more empathic, mindful and empowered to shape their future.
+Kids who have made positive connections with Nature are happier and healthier and more compassionate, mindful and empowered to shape their future.
 They do better in school, too!

 Take a minute to read this Mexican study showing that children who grow up feeling close to nature are happier and more likely to care for the planet than those who suffer from ‘nature deficit disorder’.
 Read all about it.